-Please note, Goals & Goals Alignment has been divided over 2 parts, & you are currently on one of the elemental parts (Part 1 of 2).
+Please note, Goals & Goals Alignment has been divided over 2 parts, & you are currently on one of the elemental parts (Part 1 of 2) For Part 1, refer here.
 Between these 2 elements, we attempt to elucidate on the most fundamental measure of organizational progress & success (or lack of it) – Goals.

 In Dan Pink’s Ted Talk on motivation (& this equally gets addressed in Drive), he discusses the importance of autonomy when it comes to goal-based motivation.
 Believe it or not, most employees want and need to know four things about their work so they can contribute and feel comfortable about where they are in the organization: